-I stayed in Krakow for five weeks and I Couchsurfed the first week (the Couchsurfing community is very active), then stayed in an Airbnb quite far outside the center for the remainder.
+I stayed in Krakow for five weeks and I Couchsurfed the first week (the Couchsurfing community is very active) and stayed in an Airbnb quite far outside the center for the remainder.

-I’d recommend staying at Hotel Kazimierz in the Kazimierz area, which is a little more chic and less bloated with tourists.
+I’d recommend staying at Hotel Kazimierz in the Kazimierz area, which is a little chicer and less bloated with tourists.

-We have put together a short list of hotels we recommend in Krakow based off luxury: Sheraton Grand Krakow, mid-range: Hotel Astoria, and hostel: Moon Hostel.
-All hotels are located no more than .05 miles from Krakow main center allowing you to be located in the best area of town to experience Krakow.
+We have put together a shortlist of hotels we recommend in Krakow based on luxury: Sheraton Grand Krakow, mid-range: Hotel Astoria, and hostel: Moon Hostel.
+All hotels are located no more than .05 miles from Krakow’s main center allowing you to be located in the best area of town to experience Krakow.

 Read reviews and check prices with our Hotel Search Engine, that gives you the best hotel deals found across the web.
 Our search engine pulls results from all of the major booking places, including Expedia, Hotels, Booking and more.
 All the options, all the deals, all in one place and just for you.

 Getting around Krakow is incredibly easy.
 The tram system runs until 11 PM (there is a night service too which is less frequent) and reaches most corners of the city.
 Simply get on board and buy a ticket at the self-service machines (they’re in English).
 A ride will cost you less than a euro.

 If you’re feeling lazy, in a rush, or need a ride home after a big night out, grab an Uber.
 Uber is efficient and surprisingly cheap in Krakow.
 I used it regularly and it was always great, most drivers speak English and ride only cost about 10-15 PLN (2.50-3.50 EUR).